Orlando coworking space seeks tech companies looking for a new home

 They have an Upcoming Happy Hour Preview on May 14th http://www.meetup.com/Canvs-Events/events/180331122/

 Canvs membership offers the benefits of a collaborative work environment with the added value of having the energy and support of an active community.
 The space offers multiple conference rooms, bike storage, gigabit Internet service, coffee, beer, snacks, lounge areas, a reception area and much more [see rendering].
-Members will also benefit from proximity to SunRail, LYMMO service, downtown bars, restaurants, entertainment and Creative Village.
+Members will also benefit from proximity to SunRail, LYMMO service, downtown bars, restaurants, entertainment and Creative Village, although if you have move things of what you can take with you, you could storage them in a safe place like the EZE Box storage facility so you don’t have to worry they lost or brake when you’re gone.

 Canvs coworking memberships are affordable alternatives to home offices and traditional real estate for startups